brettski/ipwatch/nodejs/readme.md

 EMAIL_FROM=
 ```

-Variables used for CloudFlare update
+Variables used for Cloudflare update

 ```sh
 UPDATE_ON_CHANGE=false